wallace/wallace.github.com/source/_posts/2015-05-01-number-talkpay.markdown

  * 2007 - 2010 Web Developer.
 My first full time Ruby on Rails position.
    ~$60,000 and finished at ~$70,000.
 This was my first full time remote position.
 I valued full time remote at a $30K-$40 premium.
-I believe I had 15 PTO.
+I believe I had 15 PTO days per year.
  * 2010 - 2015 Web Developer and Technologist to Backend Web Team Manager (with actual reports). $60K - $118K.
 This is my current position.
 I can't speak highly enough of all the things that are not covered by those numbers.
 The people.
-   The faith, autonomy and trust of the company places in their co-workers.
+   The faith, autonomy and trust the company places in their co-workers.
 The quality of the environment due to my coworkers.
 The "unlimited vacation" due to [ROWE](http://gorowe.com/).
-The experiments we tried (include ROWE).
+The experiments we tried (including ROWE).
 The diversity of backgrounds and experience while sharing the same desire for self-improvement in a collaborative environment.